danjmartinson83/DanMartinson-cyberfoundations-portfolio/week-03/labs/lab-02-two-shells-same-job.md

 Describe how a specific difference you learned about in Lesson 2 (such as slash styles, case-sensitivity, or drive letters) was directly visible in your hands-on commands or output during this lab.
 Minimum 3 sentences.

 ```
-(your answer here)
+Bash is very strict about case sensitivity.
+Bash uses / while powershell uses\ slash styles.
+Powershell is a but more forgiving to people who are used to other programs sharing some of the same commands.
 ```

 ---

 ## Submission Checklist

-- [ ] Part A completed entirely in bash (Steps A1–A6, all commands and output recorded)
+- [x ] Part A completed entirely in bash (Steps A1–A6, all commands and output recorded)
-- [ ] Location re-checked immediately after the Part A move (Step A3), not just at the end
+- [x ] Location re-checked immediately after the Part A move (Step A3), not just at the end
-- [ ] Investigation note created and backed up in Part A (Steps A5–A6)
+- [x ] Investigation note created and backed up in Part A (Steps A5–A6)
-- [ ] Part B completed entirely in PowerShell, on the same folder/file as Part A (Steps B1–B6)
+- [x ] Part B completed entirely in PowerShell, on the same folder/file as Part A (Steps B1–B6)
-- [ ] Location re-checked immediately after the Part B move (Step B3)
+- [x ] Location re-checked immediately after the Part B move (Step B3)
-- [ ] Investigation note created and backed up in Part B, with the same filenames as Part A (Steps B5–B6)
+- [x ] Investigation note created and backed up in Part B, with the same filenames as Part A (Steps B5–B6)
-- [ ] Comparison table filled in with actual commands, not placeholders (Part C, Step C1)
+- [x ] Comparison table filled in with actual commands, not placeholders (Part C, Step C1)
-- [ ] Output-differences reflection written (Part C, Step C2 — minimum 2 sentences)
+- [x ] Output-differences reflection written (Part C, Step C2 — minimum 2 sentences)
-- [ ] All three Analysis Questions answered (minimum sentence counts met)
+- [x ] All three Analysis Questions answered (minimum sentence counts met)
-- [ ] This file is committed to your portfolio repo at `week-03/labs/lab-02-two-shells-same-job.md`
+- [x ] This file is committed to your portfolio repo at `week-03/labs/lab-02-two-shells-same-job.md`

 ---